FAFSA changes are coming but 52% of colleges aren't prepared, survey finds

-The Free Application for Federal Student Aid (FAFSA) will see some key changes for the 2023-24 academic year, but more than half of higher education institutions in the U.S. say they are not ready for those changes, according to a new study from Oracle and the National Association of Student Financial Aid Administrators (NASFAA).
+The Free Application for Federal Student Aid (FAFSA) will see some key changes starting in the 2023-24 academic year, but more than half of higher education institutions in the U.S. say they are not ready for those changes, according to a new study from Oracle and the National Association of Student Financial Aid Administrators (NASFAA).

 "Following the passage of the Consolidated Appropriations Act, financial aid offices across the country are gearing up for significant federal methodology and FAFSA changes that will require adjustments to longstanding practices and processes," said NASFAA President and CEO Justin Draeger.
 "As this survey makes clear, there is both optimism and trepidation about our collective ability to make these changes in a way that facilitates a smooth transition for schools and students."